-Strategic Seed Reserve Phase II Kickoff: Operational & Implementation Plan
+Strategic Seed Reserve (SSR) Phase II Kickoff: Operational & Implementation Plan

 Why Do We Need A Strategic Seed Reserve?

 Wildfires and floods pose some of the greatest threats to watersheds, life, and property along the Front Range of Colorado.
 However, the necessary quantity and diversity of seeds necessary to adequately restore our watersheds and create resilient landscapes following a disaster has been a challenge to provide in the short window of recovery following fires and floods.
 At the same time, the intensity and frequency of fires and floods is expected to grow over time in the Front Range.

 The demand for ecotypic (i.e., locally adapted native plants) and for a greater diversity of native plant materials in our region is difficult to address by private industry or other traditional means due to the lack of unified and consistent demand.